 Working from Home

 As a Franklin University or Urbana University staff or faculty member you may need to work from home.
-Here are few things to consider before attempting to work from home.
+Informational guides and tutorials for frequently used tools are included in the links below.
+For additional support information, you may contact us at email@example.com.

 2. Do you have VPN access?
 VPN is used to connect you to University resources by establishing a virtual private network (VPN) through a basic internet connection, like home WiFi.
-Then, you can use your University issued laptop to access secure applications like Colleague, PowerCampus, OnBase, network drives, and more.
+After establishing a VPN connection, you can use your University issued laptop to access secure applications like Colleague, OnBase, CRM, virtual phones, and more.
+You also need to be connected to VPN to receive critical software updates and to prevent your machine from becoming disabled.

 To request VPN access, please have your supervisor contact the Help Desk with: